Practice squad: Canadian Football League

-The Canadian Football League (CFL) follows similar rules to the NFL with regards to practice squad players, but has unique rules due to its nationality-based player designation and roster ratio system, where Canadian citizens are considered "national" players and non-Canadians are considered either "international" or "global" players.
+The Canadian Football League (CFL) follows similar rules to the NFL with regards to practice squad players, but has unique rules due to its nationality-based player designation and roster ratio system, where Canadian citizens are considered "national" players and non-Canadians are considered either "American" or "global" players.
 Each CFL team is normally limited to 10 players on their practice squads (2 of which must be national players) and their salaries count against their teams' salary caps.
 A CFL practice squad roster may further be expanded to 12 with "global" players (see "international players" below).
-Due to the CFL seasons starting before the NFL's and its position as a smaller sister-league to the NFL, each team's practice squad is temporary expanded to 15 players (17 when counting "global" players) following the NFL's roster cuts at the beginning of the NFL season; the extra 5 players do not count against a team's salary cap.
+Due to the CFL seasons starting before the NFL's and its position as a smaller sister-league to the NFL, each team's practice squad is temporarily expanded to 15 players (17 when counting "global" players) following the NFL's roster cuts at the beginning of the NFL season; the extra 5 players do not count against a team's salary cap.

 XFL and NFL Europe

-The second incarnation of the XFL, which held its sole brief season in 2020, in lieu of individual teams having their own practice squads, operated a centralized "Team 9" that acted as both a practice squad and farm team for the entire league.
+During the abbreviated 2020 debut season of the second incarnation of the XFL, the league operated a centralized "Team 9" that acted as both a practice squad and farm team for the entire league in lieu of individual teams having their own practice squads.
 This team had its own coaches and staff but did not play any on-record games.
 Team 9 players were paid the league minimum salary for inactive players, $1,040 per week.
+Team 9 did not return when the XFL resumed play in 2023.
 A similar system was reportedly used by the now-defunct NFL Europe, the NFL's European developmental league.